babel/babel-loader/README.md

     exclude: {
       test: /node_modules/, // Exclude libraries in node_modules ...
       not: [
-        // Except for a few of them that needs to be transpiled because use modern syntax /unfetch/,
+        // Except for a few of them that needs to be transpiled because they use modern syntax /unfetch/,
         /d3-array|d3-scale/,
         /@hapi[\\/]joi-date/,